 Maintenance and Overhaul Programs

 There is some rotation that is being done to the coaches to even out buses at different bases (to achieve a consistent average age over time), although the Covid-19 pandemic has upended rotation practices and it may take years to reinstate the lifecycle balance.
 An oil analysis is conducted on vehicles to determine engine performance.
 For hybrid vehicles, Metro takes a proactive approach to maintaining the fleet.
-Energy storage systems are replaced sooner (before they fail).
+Energy storage systems (ESS) are replaced in order to avoid premature failure in related systems, such as the drive system.
+Failure of the energy storage system is often predicted by issues in related systems.

 Overhauls are conducted on trolley buses to extend the life by an additional 10 years.
-In the past, Metro would replace the transmission and engines of revenue coaches and repaint at a certain age, but it now replaces components on an as-fail basis.
+In the past, Metro would replace the transmission and engines of revenue coaches and repaint at a certain age, but it now replaces components on an as-fail (rather than scheduled) basis.
 This decision was primarily cost-driven, especially given the cost to conduct these activities on the newer hybrid coaches is so much more expensive.

 Access vehicles normally average 30,000-35,000 miles per year.
 Vehicles are rotated across bases to even out the mileage.